Fear has an aged flavor; it tastes how you might imagine the common thread of all humanity to taste, like air, like a hundred lives at once.

 My hunger is mild, compared to some.
 I'm the fear of hell.
 My primary victims sleep in jail cells and Christian monasteries.
 No one's handing out dream pills to convicts.
 I should share the precious mind in my hands.
 Instead I run my fingers along its soft, milky surface as if it belongs only to me.
 An average mind is about the size of a plump grapefruit.
 "Hello, sweetheart," I murmur, bringing the glowing orb close to my face, stroking the edge of its barrier with a finger.
 "Let me have a look at you."

 It belongs to a girl—more than that, a teenage girl in America.

-Her mind expands in my practiced hands and I slip through her Circadian Clock, stepping lightly into the traffic of her organic dreams.
-The chaos melts into the deepest stage of sleep—my territory—as I move forward.
+I can't let this mind get lost in the billions of others.
+Her mind expands in my practiced hands and I slip through her Circadian Clock, stepping into the traffic of her organic dreams.
+My arrival melts the chaos into the deepest stage of sleep—my territory.
 For a moment, I wait, letting her mind work on its own.
 The passages of her psyche drip with sweet darkness.

 "What the . . .?"
 I mutter, trying to shake it off.
-But another tentacle sucks onto my ankle, until soon all my limbs are incapacitated, strings of her subconscious trapping me like some kind of spider web.
+But another tentacle sucks onto my ankle, until soon all my limbs are incapacitated, strings of her subconscious trapping me like some kind of web.

-I struggle to at least free my arms, but she only holds harder.
-"Get—"I summon the fire and brimstone of hell and releases it in a surge of desperation. "—off!"
+"Get off,"I gasp, summoning the fire and brimstone of hell and releasing it in a surge of desperation.

+She lets go.
+I breathe heavily, on my side.
+There's a faint smell of smoke in the air.
 I sit up, and immediately see her ruined Circadian Clock.
 The middle is broken and charred; the hands have stopped moving.